Are You Sober Curious? Here’s What You Can Do Next

 So I was excited when I saw the buzz around being sober-curious: how casual drinkers are rethinking their habits and opting for lower consumption.
 I find I’m not alone in exploring my behavior—and am part of a larger movement towards a “less is more” approach.
 So, if you’re hoping to cut back (or cut it out!) here’s how I’m approaching this curiosity.

 Identify Your Patterns

 Lazy weekends are my most vulnerable time—because, I tell myself, why not?
-Especially if I’ve spent the heat of the day hiking with my husband; we too easily convince one another to head to a local brewery to finish out the afternoon with a brew and some oversized lawn games.
+Especially if I’ve spent the day hiking with my husband; we too easily convince one another to pick up a pack from our favorite local brewery to finish out the afternoon with a beverage (and some oversized lawn games, pre-pandemic).
 Cute, right?
 But it can open the door for a highly unproductive and binge-y evening.

 Get to know your patterns; watch when you tend to reach for a drink and start practicing awareness around it.
 If you’re a casual drinker, challenge yourself about why you’re drinking a cocktail instead of a non-alcoholic alternative.
 Check in with your emotions, how your physical body feels, and engage on the benefits and drawbacks of this consumption.
 You don’t have to put limits on yourself just yet, but really really notice your behavior.

 This can help you become more thoughtful about your approach.
 Mindful drinking might be a helpful concept to explore, and research shows that practicing meditation can help casual drinkers reduce their alcohol consumption.